Friday, March 24, 2023

 As written and directed by the writers of "A Quiet Place" Scott Beck and Brian Woods, the whole premise was absurd and execution was worse.
 Driver must be so embarrassed to see himself in those foolish-looking scenes of prehistoric preposterousness.
 That Koa had to be speaking a non-English language certainly did not help.
 The dinosaur visual effects here did not seem to progress much from those of the first "Jurassic Park" (1993).
 1/10.

-Review of SUZUME: Thwarting Terrible Tremors
+Review of SUZUME: Thwarting Tremors

 March 12, 2023